-Naltrexone, which is sold under the brand names ReVia and Vivitrol, among others, is a drug primarily used to control dependence on alcohol or opiates.
+Naltrexone, which is sold under the brand names ReVia and Vivitrol, is a drug primarily used to control dependence on alcohol or opiates.

-An opioid dependent person should not receive naltrexone prior to detoxification.
+An opioid-dependent person should not receive naltrexone before detoxification.

 It is taken by mouth or by injection into a muscle.
 Effects start in 30 minutes.

 Side effects can include trouble sleeping, anxiety, nausea, and headaches.
 In those still taking opioids, opioid withdrawal may occur.
 It is not recommended for use in people with impaired liver function.